-1. These individuals at the University include, but are not limited to, University-wide administrators, such as the Registrar, Deans, and other School administrators, and the Senior Vice Provost for Research on data-intensive research projects.
+- These individuals at the University include, but are not limited to, University-wide administrators, such as the Registrar, Deans, and other School administrators, and the Vice Provost for Research on data-intensive research projects.

-G. New York University’s Vice President for Information Technology and Chief Information Technology Officer for NYU-New York is responsible for periodic reviews of the University’s security policies and procedures relating to computer and data resources and sensitive data, which will be revised as necessary and any updates publicized.
-Current versions of the University’s policies relating to computer and data resources and sensitive data are maintained on the ITS website (www.nyu.edu/its/policies).
-Questions for clarification and suggestions about these policies can be sent to: email@example.com.
+G. New York University’s Vice President, Information Technology & Global University Chief Information Officer is responsible for periodic reviews of the University’s security policies and procedures relating to computer and data resources and sensitive data, which will be revised as necessary and any updates publicized.
+Current versions of the University’s policies relating to computer and data resources and sensitive data are maintained on the NYU IT website (www.nyu.edu/it/policies).
+Questions for clarification and suggestions about these policies can be sent to email@example.com.

 H. Violators of this policy may be subject to disciplinary action, up to and including the termination of employment or contract with the University, or, in the case of students, suspension or expulsion from the University.
 Anyone who knows or has reason to believe that another person has violated this policy shall report the matter promptly to his or her supervisor, in the case of students to the Division of Student Affairs, Director of Judicial Affairs, or to firstname.lastname@example.org, as appropriate.
 Any attempt to retaliate against a person for reporting a violation will itself be considered a violation of the policy and may result in disciplinary action up to and including the termination of employment or contract with the University.
-The appropriate office or entity, including the Office of the Vice President for Information Technology and Chief Information Technology Officer for NYU-New York, the Office of General Counsel, and other University officials as required, will lead the investigation into all alleged violations or reports of violations of this policy and, where appropriate, will take steps to remedy the situation.
+The appropriate office or entity, including the Office of the Vice President, Information Technology & Global University Chief Information Officer, the Office of General Counsel, and other University officials as required, will lead the investigation into all alleged violations or reports of violations of this policy and, where appropriate, will take steps to remedy the situation.